 Career Preparation in College

-- Job Shadowing: If you’re interested in exploring a profession, job shadowing is an excellent introduction to nearly any position.
-These short-term opportunities last anywhere from a few months to a single day, and are intended to help students become familiar with the duties, skills required, and accommodations needed to perform daily tasks in a particular role.
+- Job shadowing: If you’re interested in exploring a profession, job shadowing is an excellent introduction.
+These short-term opportunities last anywhere from a few months to a single day and are intended to help students become familiar with the duties, skills required, and accommodations needed to perform daily tasks in a particular role.
 This can be especially useful to students with disabilities, as it can give them more information about the specifics of the job and available resources.

 - Apprenticeship: A much more structured system of training than job shadowing, an apprenticeship consists of occupational training and academic instruction.
 It is also typically a more long-term commitment, as apprenticeships often last between two to four years.
 The student is taught by experts in the field and given progressively difficult tasks, building their skillset to the level required to succeed in the given career.